 Lab 5 - Fractions

-1. Open your homework in IntelliJ (or other IDE, so that it can be changed), be sure that unit testing works.
+1. Open your homework in IntelliJ (or another IDE, so that it can be modified), make sure that unit testing works.

-2. If you do not have the latest version of your work on bitbucket (or github), create a commit and push it.
-If necessary, refer to the materials of the first lab.
-The test file LfractionTest.java must also be included in the version control.
+2. If you do not have the latest version of your work on Bitbucket (or GitHub), create a commit and push it.
+If necessary, refer to the materials from the first lab.
+The test file LfractionTest.java must also be included in version control.

 3. The teacher will assign you a partner for this lab.

-4. If this is not already the case, express the method of subtraction of fractions through adding the opposite (also change the method of finding the opposite, if necessary).
-Also express the method of division of fractions through multiplying by the inverse (change the method of finding the inverse, if necessary).
+4. If this is not already the case, implement subtraction of fractions by adding the opposite (also change the method for finding the opposite, if necessary).
+Also implement division of fractions by multiplying by the inverse (change the method of finding the inverse, if necessary).

-6. If this is not already the case, express the equals method using the compareTo method (if necessary, change the compareTo method, only integers may be used for comparison).
+6. If this is not already the case, implement the equals method using the compareTo method (if necessary, change the compareTo method, only integers may be used).

 7. Divide the roles: developer and tester.
-One partner ("developer") is responsible for the file Lfraction.java, the other partner ("tester") is responsible for the file LfractionTest.java.
+One partner ("developer") is responsible for the file Lfraction.java , and the other partner ("tester") is responsible for the file LfractionTest.java.

-8. Development: Add a new method pow for raising a fraction to a given integer power (by multiplication):
+8. Development: Add a new method pow for raising a fraction to a given integer power (using multiplication):

 m.pow(1) is equal to (but not identical to) m